-The majority of digital oscilloscopes still use an analog trigger architecture based on comparators.
+The majority of digital oscilloscopes still use an analog triggering architecture based on comparators.
 This causes time and amplitude errors that cannot always be calibrated out and often limits the trigger sensitivity at high bandwidths.

 In 1991 Pico pioneered the use of fully digital triggering using the actual digitized data.
 This technique reduces trigger errors and allows our oscilloscopes to trigger on the smallest signals, even at the full bandwidth.
 Trigger levels and hysteresis can be set with high precision and resolution.

 The reduced rearm delay provided by digital triggering, together with segmented memory, allows the capture of events that happen in rapid sequence.
 On many of our products, rapid triggering can capture a new waveform every microsecond until the buffer is full.

 Equivalent time sampling (ETS) is method of increasing the effective sampling rate of the scope.

 Equivalent-time sampling builds a picture of a repetitive signal by capturing small parts of the waveform from successive triggered acquisitions.
 This allows PicoScope to accurately capture signals whose frequency components are much higher than the maximum sampling rate.

 For accurate results, the signal must be perfectly repetitive and the trigger must be stable.

 PicoScope's math channels can be used to apply a sliding-window filter to your signals.
 All four basic shapes of filter are available: